-What does my horse need before coming to retire at Cedarwood?
+What does my horse need before coming to reside at Cedarwood?

 We require horses to have a negative Coggins (EIA) test within 12 months, tetanus and rabies boosters within 12 months, and a flu-rhino vaccine within 90 days of arrival.
 This ensures the health of your horse and the other horses on the farm.
 We also de-worm horses on arrival unless you have a current (within 30 day) fecal egg count test with results of 1 or less.

 My horse has health issues.
 Can you accommodate them?